hbahadirsahin/gmvae/README.md

 ## Update 20-05-2020

 - Accuracy metrics are added into code.
 It only uses accuracy metrics when a dataset has labels in it otherwise logs will print 0.
-- Eventually, I can add "[normalized mutual information](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.normalized_mutual_info_score.html#sklearn.metrics.normalized_mutual_info_score)" metric to determine clustering performance, too.
-But I don't give promises =)
+- I want to add "[normalized mutual information](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.normalized_mutual_info_score.html#sklearn.metrics.normalized_mutual_info_score)" metric to determine clustering performance, too.
+But I don't give promises since I am still same lazy person that haven't commit any update to my NLP side project since months =)
 - Changes from informal README to semi-formal README format =) But I still hate all versions of tensorflow =)

 ## Introduction